Module: RubyTerraform

 from ClassMethods

-Invokes the terraform validate command which checks whether a configuration is valid.
+terraform validatecommand which checks whether a configuration is valid. -

 .workspace(parameters = {}, invocation_options = {}) ⇒ Object